Kengan Ashura: Anime

 Ura Sunday opened a fan poll in January 2015 to let fans decide which of their series should receive an anime adaptation.
 In May 2015, it was announced that Kengan Ashura had won the poll with 2.3 million out of 9 million total votes, and would be adapted into an anime.
-Two years later, on December 7, 2017, it was announced that the anime was still being planned, with the 23rd volume revealing on December 12, 2017 that the anime would be a television series.
-The staff and release window for the series were announced on March 22, 2018.
+Two years later, in December 2017 it was announced that the anime was still being planned, and that it would be a television series.
+The staff and release window for the series were announced in March 2018.
 The series was directed by Seiji Kishi and written by Makoto Uezu, with animation by Larx Entertainment.
 Kazuaki Morita provided character designs for the anime, while Yasuharu Takanashi composed the series' music.
 The world premiere of the series took place at Anime Expo on July 7, 2018.
 The series premiered in Japan at Toho Cinemas Roppongi Hills on January 27, 2019.
 The series premiered on July 31, 2019.
 The opening theme is "King & Ashley" by My First Story, while the ending theme is "Born This Way" by BAD HOP.
 Netflix streamed the anime.
 The second part of the series, also consisting of 12 episodes, premiered on Netflix on October 31, 2019.

 On March 24, 2022, it was announced that the anime is receiving a sequel.
-The editor of Kengan Omega manga has confirmed on Twitter that the anime continuation will adapt the original manga’s story “until the end of the original (the end of the tournament)!”
-It was later revealed to be a second season that is set to premiere in 2023.
+The editor of Kengan Omega manga has confirmed on Twitter that the anime continuation will adapt the original manga’s story "until the end of the original (the end of the tournament)!".
+It was later revealed to be a second season, whose first part, consisting of 12 episodes, premiered on September 21, 2023; the second part, consisting of 16 episodes, premiered on August 15, 2024.
+For the first part, SiM performed the opening theme "Red", while Band-Maid performed the ending theme "Shambles".
+For the second part, Hey-Smith performed the opening theme "Feel My Pain", while Jin Dogg performed the ending theme song "Nani?!".

-Episode list

 Other media

 A drama CD was bundled with the special edition of volume 0 on January 8, 2016.

 In July 2020, a crossover art by Daromeon and Keisuke Itagaki, featuring Ohma Tokita and Baki Hanma from Baki the Grappler, was drawn to promote both series availability on Netflix.
+In March 2024, Netflix announced a crossover anime of both series, titled Baki Hanma vs. Kengan Ashura, which premiered on June 6 of the same year.

 Sandrovich launched another manga series, titled How Heavy Are the Dumbbells You Lift?, which is set in the same universe as Kengan Ashura.
+In another manga series by Sandrovich, Star: Strike It Rich, the author stated that the work is set in the same universe.

+Reception

+By December 2017, the manga had over 1.5 million copies in circulation.